meleu/tdd-ruby/ruby-tooling.md

 In order to keep our code in a centralized directory, where we can easily go to whenever we want, let's create an environment variable named `TDD_RUBY_PATH` with the full path to the directory we'll use to save our code.

-In my case, I used `${HOME}/src/tdd-ruby-code`, then I would declare the variable like this:
+In my case, I use `${HOME}/src/tdd-ruby-code`, then I would declare the variable like this:

 ```bash
 export TDD_RUBY_PATH="${HOME}/src/tdd-ruby-code"